X Modality Assisting RGBT Object Tracking: Experimental Results

 \subsection{Efficiency Analysis}

 Tracking efficiency is critical for trackers and serves as a fundamental metric for their evaluation.
-In order to conduct a comprehensive evaluation of X-Net, we benchmark its speed against six trackers on the GTOT dataset, as displayed in Fig. 10.
+In order to conduct a comprehensive evaluation of X-Net, the speed is benchmarked against six trackers on the GTOT dataset, as displayed in Fig. 10.
 It can be observed that X-Net demonstrates strong competitiveness in terms of performance and speed.
 Specifically, X-Net achieves a tracking speed of 21±3 fps, which are 7 and 9.5 times faster than those of the MANet and DMCNet, respectively.
 Notably, X-Net outperforms both DAFNet and MIRNet in terms of PR/SR metrics, even though it shows marginally slower execution speed.

-Moreover, we compare two crucial network metrics, namely Flops and Params, to measure the complexity of the proposed model.
-Table \uppercase\expandafter{\romannumeral4} displays that the proposed method has lower parameters compared with the comparison methods, indicating the minimal space complexity of X-Net.
+Moreover, two crucial network metrics, namely Flops and Params, are compared to measure the complexity of the proposed model.
+Table \ref{table5} displays that the proposed method has lower parameters compared with the comparison methods, indicating the minimal space complexity of X-Net.
 It can be concluded that the X-Net model proposed in this study demonstrates lower Flops compared to DMCNet, showcasing its competitive advantage.